Daily High to Daily Low: Is It Safe to Buy vTv Therapeutics Inc. (VTVT)?

-vTv Therapeutics Inc. (NASDAQ:VTVT) went up by 4.12% from its latest closing price compared to the recent 1-year high of $4.75.
-The company’s stock price has collected 2.31% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that vTv Therapeutics Announces Results of Multiple Ascending Dose Study and Development Plan for HPP737, an Oral PDE4 Inhibitor for the Treatment of Psoriasis
+vTv Therapeutics Inc. (NASDAQ:VTVT) went down by -6.01% from its latest closing price compared to the recent 1-year high of $4.75.
+The company’s stock price has collected 0.58% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that Thinking about buying stock in Camber Energy, Rewalk Robotics, vTv Therapeutics, Quantumscape, or Northern Dynasty Minerals?

 Is It Worth Investing in vTv Therapeutics Inc. (NASDAQ :VTVT) Right Now?